Independent Pricing Intelligence · Salesforce · Discount Benchmarks

 5 years+12-20%30-50%+High lock-in; requires termination and reduction clauses

 A three-year commitment is the most common enterprise term and typically the best balance between discount depth and contractual flexibility.
-Five-year deals can yield the deepest discounts but carry substantial risk: business conditions, headcount, and technology strategy can all shift materially over a five-year horizon.
-If you pursue a multi-year term, negotiate explicit reduction provisions that allow you to decrease licence counts by 10–20% at each annual anniversary without penalty.
-Salesforce will resist this — their standard contract has no reduction rights — but it is achievable with proper negotiation.
-Our guide to managing Salesforce licensing minimums and true-ups details how to structure these protections.
+If you pursue multi-year terms, negotiate explicit reduction provisions that allow you to decrease licence counts by 10-20% at each annual anniversary without penalty.

 New Deal Benchmarks vs. Renewal Benchmarks